Skip to Main Content

 The CCPA and CPRA provide California residents with specific rights regarding their personal information.
 This section describes your rights and explains how to exercise those rights.
 Subject to certain exceptions and exclusions, California consumers have the following rights in relation to the personal information we collect:

-• The right to request that we delete and direct any service providers that have received that personal information to delete, the personal information that we have collected and retained.
+• The right to to request that we delete and direct any service providers that have received that personal information to delete, the personal information that we have collected and retained.

 • The right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.